ybgskr12/Reforestation/README.md

-## Why does a chicken coop only have two doors?
-Because if it had four doors it would be a chicken sedan.
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.